8 Can’t-Miss Dental PPC Strategies For 2025: How to Improve Your Google Ads

 2. Identify negative keywords to eliminate irrelevant search terms, better target your audience, and get better results.

-- Links to specific pages below your ad
+- Sitelinks – Guide users to specific pages on your website

 The job of an ad is to get someone to click.
 But your job’s not over — you still need to get the conversion.
 Whether it’s calling you, submitting a contact form, or scheduling an appointment online, your landing page should help make that conversion easier.